jpayala84/fadeless/README.md

 ## Notifications

 Users can configure weekly summaries (email or in-app) from the dashboard.
 Preferences are stored in `NotificationPreference`.
-Wiring an email provider is still TODO; summaries can be triggered via future background jobs that read removal events within the last 7 days.
+Email delivery uses Resend via the `POST /api/jobs/send-weekly-digest` route, which is triggered every Monday by `.github/workflows/weekly-digest.yml`.
+Summaries include the last 7 days of `RemovalEvent` entries, and we skip users who need to re-authenticate.